nilaydesh1993/Nilay_Deshmukh/README.md

 Hey did you watched Netflix Dark?

-According to me, it is a masterpiece, one of the best and awesome series I ever saw.
+In my view, it is a masterpiece, one of the best and excellent series I ever saw.
 But it is my opinion.
-I want to know what other people think about it and luckily I am a data scientist it time to use my secret powers 🤣🤣🤣🤣.
-So this time I scraped IMDb to extract Netflix Dark review it is a very difficult task as IMDb is a dynamic website but I did my best.
-After performing Sentiment analysis I notice that it is indeed the best series.
-If you do not watch it yet I suggest you watch, But one caution watches minutely and be patient you will understand it  🤣🤣🤣.
+I want to know what other people think about it, and luckily I am a data scientist, it time to use my secret powers 🤣🤣🤣🤣.
+So this time, I scraped IMDb to extract the Netflix Dark review.
+It is a challenging task as IMDb is a dynamic website, but I did my best.
+After performing Sentiment analysis, I notice that it is indeed the best series.
+If you do not see it yet, I suggest you watch, But one caution observes minutely and be patient, you will understand it 🤣🤣🤣.

 [<img src="Images/sentimental 3.gif">](https://www.imdb.com/title/tt5753856/)